basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/list-buckets.md

 }
 ---

-List all of the bucket names available
+List all of the bucket names available.

 <div class="note">
 <div class="title">Caution</div>

-This call can be expensive for the server - do not use in performance sensitive code
+This call can be expensive for the server.
+Do not use in performance-sensitive code.
 </div>